Last updated:

 Agaricus bisporus has been shown to have been found to have anti-diabetic activity due to their polysaccharides and terpenoids.

-Explore verified Portobello supplements and products from trusted vendors
+Explore Portobello products from independent vendors

 Species: Agaricus xanthodermus